 Hernia Mesh Lawsuits

-Hernia mesh lawsuits have been filed alleging complications requiring additional surgeries and medication for mesh revisions or removal.
-Mesh manufacturers are Ethicon Physiomesh, Bard / Davol, Atrium C-Qur, Covidien and others.
+Hernia mesh lawsuits allege the mesh caused painful complications requiring surgery to remove or revise the mesh, additional treatment and medication.
+Mesh manufacturers include Ethicon Physiomesh, Bard / Davol, Atrium C-Qur, Covidien and others.
 Complications include:

 - Bowel blockages,